 I got the chainsaw out and started cutting limb after limb, tree after tree, for 3 days.
 I would fill the trailer, haul it to the front of the property, unload it in the fire pit and repeat the process.
 On the morning of the fourth day, I woke up and I hurt.
-My back ached, my arms ached, my but ached.
+My back ached.
+My arms ached.
+And the worst…my butt ached.
 I couldn’t move.
 Great, just great.
 Now, what was I going to do?
 Stubborn me got dressed, put on my gloves, went outside and tried to continue with my plan.
 I couldn’t do it, I was frustrated, I had a huge mess of tree branches and leaves everywhere and I couldn’t even pick them up.

 Your friends think you lost it and your family knows you have!

-When my friends see me they think I live the easy life, no job, home all day, all the freedom in the world.
-I actually think they picture me as watching tv all say and eating bonbons!
-But when I tell them what I do all day, all week, all month, their facial expressions change and generally the comment I hear at that point, “Girl, you’re crazy!”
+When my friends see me they think I live an easy life, no job, home all day, all the freedom in the world.
+I actually think they picture me as watching television all day and eating bonbons!
+But when I tell them what I do all day, all week, all month, their facial expressions change.
+Generally the comment I hear at that point, “Girl, you’re crazy!”

 They are horrified that I barely ever turn the television on, that I don’t have or need cable, or that my water comes from a well outside my kitchen window.
 The idea of milking a cow, much less a goat is completely primitive to them.
 When they see my family members the general conversation about me is wondering where all this came from.
 And of course, my family usually answers, “I have no idea!”
 I’m okay with it.
 I am who I am and I love what I do.